This article explains how to create metrics and reports using the Ticket Events datasets.

 Ticket text field changes

-To measure ticket text field changes you will use the Records of Ticket Text Field Changes attribute.
-This attribute captures a change to any standard and custom text field within a ticket.
-In this dataset we track how a text field changes within a ticket because we store the previous value and the new value.
+To measure ticket text field changes, you will use the Ticket Text Field Change dataset.
+This dataset captures changes to any system or custom text field within a ticket.
+In this model, "text field" refers to any qualitative field, including ticket text fields, dropdown fields, and checkboxes.

 Ticket numeric field changes